 The wishes stated by you, the donor, will guide the Foundation in its use of funds.
 The Board will alter the purposes and restrictions placed on a fund only when they become unnecessary, incapable of fulfillment, or inconsistent with the charitable needs of the greater Marshfield community.
 This “variance power” is required by Treasury Department regulations for all funds managed by the Foundation.

 Each charitable fund is permanent unless the donor specifies otherwise.

 A fund’s assets are invested to produce appreciation of principal as well as proceeds for annual grant making.
 In that way, inflation does not diminish the fund’s significance in years to come.
-Modest administrative fees established by the Board of Trustees are charged against all funds.
+Modest administrative fees established by the Board of Directors are charged against all funds.